 Natural resource use: for subsistence (GELTS) and for medicine: (in the Pacific and Viking world)

 Interdisciplinarity is critical to understanding human cultural diversity, and so I like to use my ability to translate between fields to bring people and ideas together, and to puzzle away at cultural diversity using tools and approaches other than phylogenetics.
 The VariKin and Transmission projects are part of this branching out: projects here involve fieldwork and participant observation, elicitation experiments, transmission chains, interviews, corpus linguistics, and potential new synergies.

 I am always interested in hearing from potential postdoctoral researchers, PhD students, or collaborators.
 Funded vacancies are listed on the People page.
 The University of Bristol provides good support for those wishing to apply for early-career fellowship funding such as Marie Curie or Leverhulme awards and I am happy to be contacted should you wish to apply to come and work in the group.

 I undertook my PhD (2007) in biological anthropology at UCL, London.
 My undergraduate and honours degrees were at the University of Auckland, in biology, psychology, and anthropology.
-Outside of academia I’ve done all sorts: from working as a jewellery consultant in the gemstone trade, to indexing the television news, to photo-printing when one hour snapshots were a thing.
-I like food, art and architecture, cooking, cycling, restaurants, hiking, fashion, and eating.
+Outside of academia I’ve done all sorts: from working as a jewellery consultant in the gemstone trade, to indexing the television news, to photo-printing back in the days of one hour snapshots.
+I like food, art and architecture, plants, cycling, running, and hiking, fashion, and coffee (see Figure 2).